FarmBot-Docs/farmbot-software/v15/docs/troubleshooting/accessing-configurator.md

 Once you find the `farmbot-xxxx` WiFi network, connect to it and follow the detailed configuration instructions [here](../../farmbot-os/intro/configurator.md).

-If you do not see the `farmbot-xxxx` WiFi network, try again with a different smartphone, tablet, or laptopx.
+If you do not see the `farmbot-xxxx` WiFi network, try again with a different smartphone, tablet, or laptop.

 # 5. I'm connected to farmbot-xxxx but can't load the configurator